Meet Hilal Ahmad Rather, India's first IAF officer to fly weaponised Rafale

 The man behind the quick delivery of Rafale jets is touted to be Air Commodore Hilal Ahmad Rather, who is currently serving as an Air Attaché to France.

-Born in the south Kashmir's Anantnag district to middle class parents, Hilal's father, late Mohammad Abdullah Rather retired as a deputy superintendent of police (Dy SP) in J&K police department.
+Born in the south Kashmir's Anantnag district to middle-class parents, Hilal's father, late Mohammad Abdullah Rather retired as a deputy superintendent of police (Dy SP) in J&K police department.

 He has three sisters and is the only son of his parents.

 Hilal was commissioned in Indian Air Force as a fighter pilot on December 17, 1988.
 He became flight lieutenant in 1993, wing commander in 2004, group captain in 2016 and air commodore in 2019.
 He graduated from defence services staff college (DSSC).
 He also graduated from air war college (USA) with distinction.
-He won sword of honour in NDA.
+He won the sword of honour in NDA.

 Recipient of Vayu Sena Medal and Vishisht Seva medal, Hilal has a record of 3,000 accident-free flying hours on different aircraft.